KayleBrown/Lethal-Company-Unlimited-Sprint/README.md

 # Lethal Company - Unlimited Sprint Mod

 ## Description
-This repository contains a custom game mod for Lethal Company, implemented in C# using the BepinEx and Harmony frameworks.
+This repository contains an unlimited sprint mod for Lethal Company, implemented in C# using the BepinEx and Harmony frameworks.
 That has the user's character achieve unlimited sprint

 ## Features
 - Unlimited Sprint